Nena: 2002: Return to chart success

 In 2002, Nena celebrated her 20th anniversary on stage with the album Nena feat.
 Nena, a disc produced by Uwe Fahrenkrog-Petersen (her former band colleague and author of almost all of the band's and her chart successes) and consisting of newly arranged recordings of the band's hits from the 1980s.
-This album marked a "comeback" for Nena, and spawned a number of successful chart entries.
+This album marked a comeback for Nena, and spawned a number of successful chart entries.
 The remake of "Anyplace, Anywhere, Anytime" as an English-German duet with Kim Wilde was a hit in various European countries, reaching the No.1 spot in the Netherlands and Austria, and No.3 in Germany, in 2003.

 Having regalvanised her career by virtue of the band's 1980s hits, Nena reestablished herself as a force with entirely new material (produced again by Uwe Fahrenkrog-Petersen) with the 2005 album Willst du mit mir gehn which quickly achieved platinum status and climbed to No.2 in the German charts.
 The first single from the album, "Liebe ist", reached No.1 on the German charts in early 2005, and was the theme song for a German telenovela, Verliebt in Berlin.
 It reached the top position 22 years after "99 Luftballons", the longest span between first and last number one in German chart history.

 In October 2007, Nena released a new album entitled Cover Me, made up entirely of cover songs.
 David Bowie, Rolling Stones and Rammstein are three of the bands covered.
 She also released the single, "Ich kann nix dafür" in April 2007 for the film, Vollidiot, and her cover of "She's a Rainbow" by the Rolling Stones in the US and the UK.
 In 2009 she recorded and released a new version of her hit song "99 Luftballons", which more closely follows the 1980s original, in contrast to her 2002 version.
 This song was first performed in Germany on 6 September 2009.
 Some parts of the new version are in French.

 2009: Own record label

-Since 2009, Nena's releases have been published by her own record label, The Laugh & Peas Company, which also promotes the work of her daughter's group (Adameva) and that of one of her protegés from The Voice of Germany, Sharron Levy.
+Since 2009, Nena's releases have been published by her own record label, The Laugh & Peas Company, which also promotes the work of her daughter's group (Adameva) and that of one of her protegées from The Voice of Germany, Sharron Levy.